nathaliesommer/PredPrey-HabitatDomains/Data/README.md

 Last part of any name is the date that the simulation was run.

 #### File List
-- NCvsC_unlimited_Nov11.csv : prey die, the simulation runs until the prey is dead, simulation run on Nov 11
+- NCvsC_unlimited_Nov11.csv : prey die, the simulation runs until the prey is dead, simulation run on the cluster Nov 11
-- NCvsC_1year_Nov11.csv :prey die, the simulation runs for 1 year, simulation run on Nov 11
+- NCvsC_1year_Nov11.csv :prey die, the simulation runs for 1 year, simulation run on the cluster Nov 11
-- NCvsC_5years_Nov11.csv :prey die, the simulation runs for 5 years, simulation run on Nov 11
+- NCvsC_5years_Nov11.csv :prey die, the simulation runs for 5 years, simulation run on the cluster Nov 11
+- NCvsC_everymonth_Nov1o.csv :prey die, the simulation runs for 10 years but gives an output every month, simulation run on the cluster on Nov 10